richardturnnidge/LLIST/README.md

 # LLIST
 MOSlet for printing to a thermal printer from mos/basic.

-Put the bin file in your MOS folder.
+Put the latest bin file in your MOS folder.
+Rename it to LLIST.bin

 Works fine from MOS.
 Type: LLIST filename.txt (also works with .bas files)